-Nathan Rose: You’ll often hear accident reconstructionists talking about EDRs and that just simply stands for “event data recorder.”
+Nathan Rose on EDR Literature: You’ll often hear accident reconstructionists talking about EDRs and that just simply stands for “event data recorder.”
 As accident reconstructionists, we’re very interested in that data because we can use it in our reconstruction.
 So, it’s really a matter of the manufacturers giving reconstructionists, and others, access to that data and different manufacturers did that at different times.
 We had a team at Kineticorp that looked at the accuracy of EDRs.
 This was a team that was led by Will Bortles.
 Wayne Biever assisted with this, Neal Carter assisted with this and Connor Smith assisted with this.
 And this team worked on pulling all this data together in a form that was usable for the community.

 Will Bortles: So, as we were building this library of all these papers, we decided there’s no road map to any of this.
 The papers are kind of all over the place.
 There’s no way to really put your hands on a single road map to all this literature.
 So, since it didn’t exist we decided we were going to go ahead and do it ourselves.